 GROUND PENETRATING RADAR

-2.6Ghz very high resolution for concrete – Maximum range 300mm.
+2.6Ghz very high resolution for concrete – Maximum range 600mm. (under ideal conditions)

-1.5Ghz high resolution for concrete – Maximum range 400mm.
+1.5Ghz high resolution for concrete – Maximum range 500mm. (under ideal conditions)

 900Mhz medium resolution for concrete and soil – Maximum range 900mm.